 - Revamping your new home to your liking

-- Buying new furniture which fit into your new home more comfortably
+- Buying new furniture which will fit into your new home more comfortably

-- The emotional toll of leaving good family memories behind in that home
+- The emotional toll of leaving behind precious family memories

 But let me tell you something:

-However nice it might be to have financial freedom, it’s vital to weigh up all your option and assess what’ll be best for your future and the future of your family.
+However nice it might be to have financial freedom, it’s vital to weigh up all your options and assess what’ll be best for your future and the future of your family.

 6. Claim State Benefits

 Are you aware of all the state benefits that you might be entitled to?
-It could be worthwhile to look into them if there are benefits for you, which can increase your income on an ongoing basis.
+It’s definitely worthwhile to look into these benefits, which can increase your income on an ongoing basis.